Protect your data with AIP

 An important aspect to note is that the labels and classifications are customisable and can be set up to suit the structure of your business.
 Also, as with all aspects of Microsoft 365, security measures are associated with accounts and not devices, which means AIP is available to you across all devices in any location.

-If you’d like to learn more about AIP, or about how to maintain security alongside flexibility, please fill in the form below or give us a call.
+If you’d like to learn more about AIP, or about how to maintain security alongside flexibility, please feel free to give us a call.